WHAT WE BELIEVE IN

 (a) Conditions to Salvation

-The inward evidence of salvation is the direct witness of the Spirit (Romans 8:16).
-The outward evidence to all men is a life of righteousness and true holiness (Ephesians 4:24; Titus 2:12).
+The inward evidence is the Holy Spirit’s witness within us (Romans 8:16).
+The outward evidence is a life of righteousness and true holiness (Ephesians 4:24; Titus 2:12).

 6. The Ordinances of the Church